 Whether it’s feeling energized from a balanced salad or satisfied with a warm ginger snap cookie, enjoying ALL foods is an essential part of a balanced diet.
 Remember: we are allowed to eat food for the sake of happiness.
 These eating opportunities might not necessarily be to rebuild torn muscles or energize tired legs, but they’re fueling our soul.
 Healthy is more than just how many nutrients we can pack into one meal.
 A true “healthy” diet utilizes food to build a social connection and joyful experience.
 These connections and experiences are far from empty!

 #2: No Single Food Will Destroy Your Goals

-First, there’s a lot that goes into your abilities on stage.
+There’s a lot that goes into your abilities on stage.
 Concentration, technical advancement, and even bone health all factor into your strength and endurance.
 Next, in regards to your weight, there are lots of variables that impact it, including genetics, medical history, dieting history, and more.
 Shift your focus away from weight and rather on body trust.
-The more you listen to your body, the more you build trust with feeding it the foods it needs for optimal performance.
+The more you listen to your body, the more you build trust by feeding it the foods it needs for optimal performance.
 If you’re confused about what it means to “listen,” then start with these cues.

 #3: Stress, Guilt, & Anxiety are More Unhealthy Than “Empty Calories”

 Our culture normalizes the idea of “clean eating.”
 I even have an entire article about it.
 Listen, it’s true that lesser-processed foods offer the body incredible amounts of bioavailable nutrients.
-I love these options because they’re high in naturally-occurring fibers and proteins: two nutrients that promote health, energy, and muscle recovery.
+I love these options because they’re high in naturally occurring fibers and proteins: two nutrients that promote health, energy, and muscle recovery.

 But here is what I don’t love: fear-mongering foods that might not be as “nutritionally dense” and rather, might be more processed.
 This provokes shame, guilt, and fear: three ingredients that do not belong on any dancer’s plate.
 ALL foods, even those more processed ones, still provide your body with energy.
 That’s NOT a bad thing!